Retinal artery occlusion may be due to embolism or thrombosis.

 Central or branch retinal artery occlusion can be caused by an embolus (eg, due to atherosclerosis or endocarditis), thrombosis, or giant cell arteritis.

 Painless, severe loss of vision affects part or all of the visual field.

 Confirm the diagnosis by doing funduscopy (typically showing a pale, opaque fundus with a red fovea and arterial attenuation).

-Do color fundus photography and fluorescein angiography and search for an embolic source by doing Doppler ultrasonography and echocardiography.
+Reserve color fundus photography and fluorescein angiography and search for an embolic source by doing Doppler ultrasonography and echocardiography for subacute cases.

-Treat immediately if possible with ocular hypotensive drugs (eg, topical timolol or IV or oral acetazolamide), intermittent digital massage over the closed eyelid, or anterior chamber paracentesis, or hyperbaric oxygen if available.
+Treat immediately if possible with ocular hypotensive drugs (eg, topical timolol or IV or oral acetazolamide), intermittent digital massage over the closed eyelid, anterior chamber paracentesis, or hyperbaric oxygen if available.

 Drugs Mentioned In This Article